-A second global event was recorded 12 years later in 2010, with the third global event happening now.
+A second global event was recorded 12 years later in 2010.
+The third global event is happening now.
 The new reports of severe bleaching – and the associated patterns of ocean temperature – are hauntingly similar to the 1998 event (see Figure 4).

-Our team at the Global Change Institute at The University of Queensland have documented extensive coral bleaching in Hawaii in November 2015, and in Fiji and New Caledonia in February 2016, as part of the XL Catlin Seaview Survey.
+Our team at the Global Change Institute at the University of Queensland has documented extensive coral bleaching in Hawaii in November 2015, and in Fiji and New Caledonia in February 2016, as part of the XL Catlin Seaview Survey.

 On cue, the Great Barrier Reef has undergone serious bleaching – albeit in a different sector to the 1998 event.
-While we had our suspicions that the reef was going to bleach based on the temperature predictions, we were hesitant to say exactly where and precisely when – weather ultimately determines which parts of the reef will bleach.
+While we had our suspicions, based on the temperature predictions, that the reef was going to bleach, we were hesitant to say exactly where and precisely when – weather ultimately determines which parts of the reef will bleach.

-The bleaching is currently focused on the pristine reefs north of Cooktown, driven by water temperatures that have persisted at 1.0-1.5℃ above seasonal averages since mid to late January 2016, and calm and still weather conditions over recent weeks.
+The bleaching is focused on the pristine reefs north of Cooktown, driven by high water temperatures, which have persisted at 1.0-1.5℃ above seasonal averages since mid to late January 2016, and calm and still weather conditions over recent weeks.